 In the world of customer contact centers, recent IDC estimates highlighted that revenues for on-premise-based solutions are shrinking at a compound annual growth rate of -0.8% from 2016 to 2020 whereas the Contact-Center-as-a-Service (CCaaS) market will be experiencing a growth rate of +22.9% over that time.

 Gartner has also estimated that over the last 4 to 5 years there has been an 8.6% decline in premise-based telephony and messaging, and a 12.8% increase in cloud-based telephony and messaging, otherwise known as Unified-Communications-as-a-Service (UCaaS).

 The advancement of cloud computing technologies from the likes of Amazon AWS and Microsoft Azure has helped businesses gain a better understanding of the true benefits of cloud-based services where the traditional model of upfront licensing, hardware installation, and maintenance costs are replaced with a combined subscription billing and usage-based business model.

 When it comes to monetizing cloud-based services we have come to expect tiered subscription billing models whereby customers subscribe to a recurring contract for services based on the level of functionality and usage required by the customer with options for upselling.

 Subscription Billing Model

-But what choice do users have when they don’t want to lock in for an annual subscription or a monthly subscription with term based contracts?
-What if the customer cannot calculate a Return on Investment on a medium to long term contract?
-If the customer is looking to use a product or service on a short term basis or is unsure of the value proposition, then a pay-as-you-go model can be used to attract new customers and begin building a customer relationship.
+But what choice do users have when they don’t want to lock in for an annual subscription or a monthly subscription with term-based contracts?
+What if the customer cannot calculate a Return on Investment on a medium to a long-term contract?
+If the customer is looking to use a product or service on a short-term basis or is unsure of the value proposition, then a pay-as-you-go model can be used to attract new customers and begin building a customer relationship.